 Honduras | Gesha | Micro-lot

 This Limited Edition has limited roasting dates.
 Upcoming roasting and delivery schedule based on availability.
-If time is of the essence, feel free to ask when you can expect the next shipment of your awesome coffee to be coming.
+If time is of the essence, feel free to ask when you can expect the next shipment of your coffee to be delivered.